cllom/Machine-Playing-Flappy-Bird/README.md

 ```

 ### Evolutionary Algorithm
-The evolutionary algorithm or genetic algorithm helps to select the better agents who is more likely survive by survival of the fittest, reporduction and mutation.
+The evolutionary algorithm or genetic algorithm helps to select the better agents who is more likely survive by using the techniques as following: survival of the fittest, reproduction and mutation.

 1. Create first population
 ```python